My Note before you read this review:

 Here’s what I did:

 I invest through multiple accounts, under multiple family names.
-I allowed INDmoney to access my low-tier investment accounts and custom email address where I receive mostly business updates, nothing special.
+I allowed INDmoney to access my low-tier investment accounts and custom email addresses where I receive mostly business updates, nothing special.

 Third, don’t take impulsive actions on their recommendations.